TaymazKH/microservices-lambda-and-k8s-port/docs/deployment-guide.md

 2. Start and configure your cluster.
 3. Apply the [deployment manifests](../k8s/deployment).
 Then, apply the [service manifests](../k8s/service/local).

+## EKS Cluster

+To deploy a service in an EKS Cluster, follow these steps:

+1. Build the images of the services or use the prebuilt ones.
+2. Start and configure your EKS cluster with correct IAM roles.
+3. Create a node group with correct IAM role.
+4. Create a target group and a network load balancer.
+5. Apply the deployment manifests and service manifests.

 ## Local (VM-less)

 To deploy a service locally, follow these steps: